brooklynrail/brooklynrail-platform/content/people/funto-omojola.md

 first_name: Funto
 last_name: Omojola
-short_bio: "Nigerian American writer, performer and visual artist **Funto Omojola** is founder and editor of the literary journal ẹwà.
+short_bio: "Nigerian American writer, performer and visual artist **Funto Omojola** is founder and editor of the literary journal _ẹwà_.
 Funto is living in New York, but not for long. "
 portraits:
   - media: 2022/05/funto-omojola